 A lot of you won’t know that I recently graduated.
 I’ve finished 5 years at University of Glasgow and what an insane 5 years it’s been.
 I’ve spent almost a year and a half of that living in two different cities in France and travelled more than I ever thought I’d manage to during university!

 There were also some serious low points during my time at university.
 I spent a lot of time coming to terms with things about myself that I didn’t like, and I’ve had to change a lot of the way I think and see other people.
 I missed an exam due to stress, had a mental breakdown and almost didn’t go to France at all – or finish university for that matter.
-I also struggled with my sexuality and finally came to terms with the fact that I fancy women.
+I also struggled with my sexuality and finally came to terms with the fact that I am attracted to women.

 So, basically, it’s been crazy!